scemama/irpf90_gitbook/IRPMethod.md

 end
 ```

-and the main program is simply
+And the main program is just

 ```fortran
 program test